meanna/ThaiLMCUT/README.md

 * Some codes are borrowed from [DeepCut](https://github.com/rkcosmos/deepcut) and [Attacut](https://github.com/PyThaiNLP/attacut/)
 * We would like to thank all the contributors

+# Acknowledgements
+The project is funded by [TrustYou](https://www.trustyou.com/).
+The author would like to sincerely thank TrustYou and other contributors of this project.

 # License

 All original code in this project is licensed under the MIT License.
 See the included LICENSE file.